pourmalek/covir2/Variable name structure.md

 Estimates of (1) Daily Deaths, (2) Total Deaths, (3) Daily Cases (incident or prevalent), and (4) Total Cases (incident) from component studies, are the primary outcome variables of interest in this review.
 Hospital-related and other outcomes from component studies are the secondary outcome variables.

-Primary variables were taken from component studies.
-Secondary variables were calculated in this review.
+**Primary variables** were taken from component studies. **Secondary variables** were calculated in this review.
 In order to facilitate data management, the primary variables were `-rename-`d or `-renvar-`ed using the variables from component studies according to following conventions.
 The same set of conventions were adhered to in naming all outcome variables.

+**Primary variables** include **primary outcome** variables, i.e., deaths and cases, and **secondary outcome** variables, e.g. hospital demand.

-As described below through an example, primary variable names have 7 parts, each part denoting one piece of info about the variable.
+As described below through examples, primary variable names have 6 parts, each part denoting one piece of info about the variable.

 All the variables have descriptive var `-label-`s that show what the variable stores.